 APPRENTICESHIP:

-This position is part of the Wastewater Utility Apprenticeship/Training Program and all of the requirements therein.
-Failure to complete the program’s guidelines may be grounds for termination or removal from the program.
-Placement within the Wastewater Utility’s Apprenticeship/Training program will be determined based upon experience.
-The program consists of a 6000 hour, 6 level training program (Apprentice 1 – 6).
-A maximum of 2000 hours of previous work credit may be applied after the completion of a 90-day probationary period.

-Successful completion of the Apprenticeship/Training program will require certification through either the Indiana Department of Environmental Management or the Indiana Water Environment Association.
+This position is granted journey worker status in the Wastewater Utility’s Apprenticeship Program.
+Completion of the program is not a requirement of the position so long as the incumbent can demonstrate a working knowledge of all skills that would be acquired through Apprenticeship with minimal site specific training.

 APPLICANT/EMPLOYEE ACKNOWLEDGEMENT

-The job description for the position of Apprentice Operator for the Wastewater Utility describes the duties and responsibilities for employment in this position.
+The job description for the position of Senior Operator for the Wastewater Utility describes the duties and responsibilities for employment in this position.
 I acknowledge that I have received this job description and understand that it is not a contract of employment.
 I am responsible for reading this job description and complying with all job duties, requirements, and responsibilities contained herein, and any subsequent revisions.

 Is there anything that would keep you from meeting the job duties and requirements as outlined?
 Yes______ No______